youness-elh/Defect-detection-tool/README.md

 # Defect-detection-tool
-This a Python sciript allowing the reconstruction of objects in an ultrasound image into 3D objects.
-Those objects are fabirication defects spoted using XY and XZ ultrasound images.
+This a Python script allowing the reconstruction of objects in an ultrasound image into 3D objects.
+Those objects are fabrication defects spotted using XY and XZ ultrasound images.

+The tool is made progressively in two parts:

+* The project: During the summer semester of 2019 and preparing familiarize with the topic
+* The internship: Two months stating from 1st of July 2019.

 ## References